cloudrac3r/out-of-your-element/docs/self-service-room-creation-rules.md

 - When bot is added through "self-service" web button, REPLACE INTO state 0.
 - Event dispatcher will only ensureRoom if the guild_active state is 1.
 - createRoom will only create other dependencies if the guild is autocreate.

+## Enough with your theory.
+How do rooms actually get bridged now?

+After clicking the easy mode button on web and adding the bot to a server, it will create new Matrix rooms on-demand when any invite features are used (web or command) OR just when any message is sent on Discord.

+Alternatively, pressing the self-service mode button and adding the bot to a server will prompt the web user to link it with a space.
+After doing so, they'll be on the standard guild management page where they can invite to the space and manually link rooms.
+Nothing will be autocreated.